opeik/tekken-handbook/Basics/Movement.md

 little tracking.
 A short side step cancelled into blocking allows you to make attacks whiff while being relatively low risk.

+Generally speaking, you want to step "with" an attack; meaning you step the the direction the attack is going.
+For example: if the opponent's attack moves towards your right, you should side step right.
+There are exceptions to every rule in Tekken though: the Electric Wind God Fist, which is one of Kazuya's key moves, requires you to step into the attack to make it whiff.

 The direction that you're stepping matters.
 Stepping attacks at random will more than likely cause you to get hit.
 Attacks in Tekken typically track well in one direction, but poorly to the other.
-Generally speaking, you want to step the direction the attack is going.
-For example: if the opponent attacks with a right punch, and it moves towards your right, you want to side step right.
-There are exceptions to every rule.
-In this case, the Electric Wind God Fist requires you to step into the attack to make it whiff.
+Furthermore, characters generally have one side that a majority of their key attacks track poorly to.
+You can make a majority of your opponent's offensive options whiff by stepping to their weak side.

+Stepping to your opponent's weak side forces them to use homing attacks, which track extremely well to both directions.
+As you can probably guess, homing attacks also have a caveat.
+If they're fast, they're typically high.
+If they're mid, they're generally slow or are punishable on block.
+High attacks can be ducked and punished.
+You can defeat slow, mid homing attacks by a short sidestep cancelled into blocking.
+Fast mid homing attacks will shut down stepping very effectively.
+If you suspect one is coming, and block it, you can block punish it.